-A DNA test is lifelong.
-The information that you find out from your DNA test stays with you for life, and can drastically affect the rest of your life.
-Our laboratory proudly accepts the responsibility of performing this important test for you with confidence, professionalism, and care.
-Our laboratory specializes in DNA testing and will be able to help you obtain conclusive and reliable answers.
+A DNA test is a lifelong commitment.
+The knowledge you gain from your DNA test stays with you forever, potentially influencing the trajectory of your life.
+Our laboratory is honored to conduct this significant test for you with confidence, professionalism, and care.
+Specializing in DNA testing, we are committed to help you obtain definitive and reliable answers.

-Listed below is the Code of Ethics for our laboratory.
-Our laboratory takes tremendous pride in the quality and care put into every test.
-We are proud to list our laboratory’s responsibilities and obligations to you, our patients.
+Below is our laboratory’s Code of Ethics.
+We take immense pride in the quality and care invested in every test.
+We are pleased to share our laboratory’s responsibilities and obligations to you, our valued patients.

-Our laboratory code of ethics is intended to ensure appropriate and proper conduct.
-It sets forth the principles and standards of the laboratory and is intended to be used as a guide for all of our laboratory personnel in their activities and conduct.
+Our Code of Ethics is designed to ensure appropriate and proper conduct.
+It outlines the principles and standards of our laboratory and serves as a guide for all our laboratory personnel in their activities and conduct.